Hendrix-CS/csci151/labs/maze-enums.md

 ## What to Hand In

 Submit your `Maze.java`, `Puzzle.java`, `Direction.java` and `Move.java`
-implementations, along with any additional files you created for your implementations.
+implementations via Teams, along with any additional files you created for your implementations.

 ## Grading